dougd94/UnicornAttractor/README.md

 login at /admin

-can change features and bugs but not anything else
+can change features and bugs but not anything else. ie: set their status to To Do/Doing or Finished etc.

 ## UX